 During 2006, we engaged an outside consultant to assess our pricing programs under Medicare/Medicaid and other governmental pricing programs during the period from 2002 through the second quarter of 2006.
 In connection with this review, we identified additional liabilities related to discontinued operations for possible overbilling under Medicare/Medicaid and other governmental pricing programs.
-Our estimate of the remaining amounts due was approximately \$1.5 million at March 26, 2011 and December 25, 2010, which are included in the amounts recorded as current liabilities from discontinued operations.
-We intend to pay these obligations as they are rebilled to us.
+Our estimate of the remaining amounts due was approximately \$1.5 million at June 25, 2011 and December 25, 2010, which are included in the amounts recorded as current liabilities from discontinued operations.
+We intend to pay these obligations as they are re-billed to us.

-We have agreements with our employees that include certain cash payments and equity-based award modifications in the event of a termination of employment or a change in control of the Company.
+We have agreements with our employees that include certain cash payments and equity-based award modifications in the event of a termination of employment or a termination of employment to a change in control of the Company.